elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 This means, specifically: **do any of the rule's resulting fields differ from the base version of the rule?**

 In order to determine this, each time a user attempts to customize a prebuilt rule, we will need to pull its corresponding version of the `security-rule` asset, and compare the end result of the customization with the assets field's.
 If any of them are different, the `rule_source.is_customized` field should be set to `true`.
 Otherwise, it should be set to `false`.

 Notice that this can therefore result in a two-way operation: a prebuilt rule that is non-customized can end up as being customized (`is_customized: true`), while a rule that is customized at the beggining of the operation can result in a non-customized rule after the modification (if the changes made by the user make the rule match its base version).

+The rule's fields that should be taken into account to determine if the rule has been customized are any of the fields in `BaseRequiredFields`, `BaseOptionalFields` or `BaseDefaultableFields` from the rule schema with the exception of:

+- exceptions
+- actions (not part of `security-rule` asset for now anyways)
+- `author` and `license` (which shouldn't be customizable anyways)
+- `output_index` and `namespace` (deprecated)
+- `meta` (to be deprecated)

+In the case of exceptions, all type of changes related to rule exceptions should be ignored during the calculation of `is_customized`:

+- a new shared exception list is added to the rule
+- a shared exception list is removed from the rule
+- an exception item is added to the rule's shared exception list
+- a default exception list is created for the rule and an exception is added to it
+- an exception item is removed from the rule's default exception list

 The following use cases should be covered in the calculation of `is_customized`: